Counselor Education – School Counseling

 Approved by the Pennsylvania Department of Education

-- Minimum 3.00 GPA in baccalaureate degree* verified with official transcripts from an accredited institution
+- Minimum 3.00 GPA in a baccalaureate degree* verified with official transcripts from an accredited institution

 - Three letters of recommendation on professional letterhead (see CED handbook)